innolitics/rdm/rdm/init_files/documents/software_plan.md

 {% if system.usability_process %} Establish a formative and summative plan for evaluating the user interface [[62366-1:5.7]].

-{# TODO Establish a plan for formative and summative evaluations of the user interface [[62366-1:5.7]].
-For each evaluation, include the:
-- methods being used
-- part of the user interface being evaluated
-- when the evaluations will be performed during the engineering process [[62366-1:5.7.2]]

-*summative evaluation only*

-- whether the information for safety is perceivable, understandable and supports correct use of the medical device
-- availability of the accompanying documentation and provision of training during the summative evaluation{% if system.usability_process.contains_usability_testing %}
-- the test environment, conditions of use, and a rationale for how the usability tests are adequately representative of the actual conditions of use
-- the method of collecting data during the usability test for the subsequent analysis of observed use errors
-- the involvement of the representative intended users and user profile(s)
-- the test environment and other conditions of use, based on the use specification
-- whether accompanying documentation or device specific training is provided during the test
-- the minimum elapsed time between the training and the beginning of the test [[62366-1:5.7]].{% endif %}.
-#}

 {% endif %}

 {% if system.safety_class == 'C' %}